damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 In a large-scale styling, saving all curly brackets `{ }` and semi-colons `;` makes a lot of difference for who is typing.
 Also, with Sass variables (e.g., `$clr` above), we can define some standards and apply them all over our stylesheets.
 In the end, everything will be compiled to regular CSS.
+There are more interesting features and advantages of preprocessors, but that's not in focus on this post.

 By the way, this Sass example will be compiled exactly to the CSS code above it.

-### Directory structure
+### <i class="fa fa-folder-open-o fa-fw" style="color:rgb(226,67,41); font-size:.85em"></i> Directory structure

 The **directory structure** is different for each SSG.
 It's important to study the file tree before we start working with an SSG, otherwise we might face odd build errors that